On Limit Eigenvalue Distributions Associated to Residual Chains of Groups: Introduction

 \subsection{Acknowledgments}

 This paper is partially supported by the grants MTM2017-82690-P and PID2020-114032GB-I00 of the Ministry of Science and Innovation of Spain and by the ICMAT Severo Ochoa project CEX2019-000904-S4.
-The author wants to thank Andrei Jaikin-Zapirain and Leo Margolis for helpful discussions.
+The author wants to thank Andrei Jaikin-Zapirain and Leo Margolis for helpful discussions and Henrique Souza and an anonymous referee for useful comments on the previous versions of this paper.